Skin Test and Blood Test

 There are two tests that can be used to help detect TB infection: a skin test or a blood test.
-TB Testing is available on a walk-in basis at our Olathe clinic.
-The Mission clinic is closed until further notice.
+TB Testing is available on a walk-in basis at the Olathe clinic.
 No appointment is needed for initial testing.
 During high volume times, we may need to temporarily suspend our walk-in services.

 State law requires that cases of TB be reported to the local or state health department.
 Disease Reportable by Kansas Law - (K.S.A.
 65-118, 65-128, 65-6001 through 65-6007, K.A.R.
 28-1/2, 28-1-18).

 Cost: $46 (at time of administration).
 TB skin tests are not available on March 17 and March 20, 2023 due to staff training.

 - Monday - 8 a.m.–3:45 p.m.